US police forces on alert ahead of possible Trump arrest

 The grand jury has been set up by Mr Bragg to determine whether there is enough evidence to indict Mr Trump.

-The Stormy Daniels case centres on how Mr Trump reimbursed his former lawyer, Michael Cohen, after he paid Ms Daniels $130,000 ahead of the 2016 presidential election.
+The Stormy Daniels case centres on how Mr Trump reimbursed his former lawyer, Michael Cohen, after he paid Ms Daniels $130,000 to keep quiet ahead of the 2016 presidential election about an alleged affair years earlier with Mr Trump.
+The former president has denied any such relationship with Ms Daniels.

 The record for the payment reimbursing Cohen says it was for "legal fees".
-Mr Trump has denied having sex with Ms Daniels.

 Prosecutors could argue this amounts to Mr Trump falsifying business records.
-That is a misdemeanour in New York, though it could potentially be upgraded to a felony, a more serious case, legal analysts say.
+That is a misdemeanour in New York, though it could be upgraded to a felony, a more serious case, legal analysts say.

-The Secret Service agents assigned to protect Mr Trump will stay with him during the anticipated arrest, reports NBC.
+The Secret Service agents assigned to protect Mr Trump will stay with him during any arrest, reports NBC.

 Other US media say there will be no perp walk - when a handcuffed suspect is publicly marched by officers to face charges.